sonal-030106/admin-frontend-symphony/README.md

 # MahaTowing - Digitalising Towing Operations with Technology

-A full-stack web application for managing vehicle towing services, built with React, Node.js, and MongoDB.
+A full-stack web application for managing vehicle towing services, built with React, Node.js, and PostgresSQL.

 ## Features